WebDevStudios/Etsy-Product-Importer-for-WordPress/readme.txt

 == Changelog ==

 = 1.3.0 =
-* If a post already exists in your WP site and its product state is no longer "Active" in your Etsy shop, set that post's status to draft.
+* If a post already exists in your WP site and its product state is no longer "Active" in your Etsy shop, set that post's status to draft
-* Add more documentation for all of the filters present in the plugin.
+* Add more documentation for all of the filters present in the plugin
-* Big update to CMB2
+* Update settings page and post meta fields to use CMB2

 = 1.2.0 =
 * Add ability to grab more than 25 products by paging through your store in sets of 25